 His current or recent representations of individuals include:

-- Defending an individual charged in federal court with interfering with the protective functions of the state department (hung jury)
+- Defending an individual charged in federal court with interfering with the protective functions of the state department (hung jury); and

 His current or recent representations of entities include:

 - Lead trial lawyer in month-long breach of fiduciary duty trial on behalf of international religious organization (verdict pending);

 - Conducting an internal investigation of a major hospital following the death of a care provider;